Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Then we parted ways.
 I stayed in the party zone for a while, but I was pretty exhausted and decided to go home to get some food and sleep.

 Booking an apartment

 Later in the evening, I decided to book a room in an apartment just for myself.
-The place was located in the same street near twin towers and it was not cheap.
+The place was located on the same street near the twin towers and it was not cheap.

 When I saw the apartment in real life, I was not impressed at all.
 To my surprise, the apartment was not occupied by other tourists.
 Which I would prefer, but by his relatives.
 I don’t mind sharing an apartment with his Babushka, but not for that price.